AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 The EVM template already contains a schema that defines the exact entities we need for the purpose of this guide.
 For this reason, changes are necessary, but it's still useful to explain what is going on.

-To index ERC-721 token transfers, we will need to track:
+To index ERC721 token transfers, we will need to track:

-- Token transfers
+- Token transfers.
-- Ownership of tokens
+- Ownership of tokens.
-- Contracts and their minted tokens
+- Contracts and their minted tokens.

 The `schema.graphql` file defines them like this: